Lyceum of the Philippines University: History

-The School of Commerce was later on expanded and became the School of Economics and Business Administration.
+The School of Commerce was later expanded and became the School of Economics and Business Administration.
 In 1976, it became the College of Business Administration.

-It produced seven (7) topnotchers in the CPA Board Examination since 1992 and (14) in the Customs Brokers Licensure Examination since 1999.
+It produced seven topnotchers in the CPA Board Examination since 1992 and 14 in the Customs Brokers Licensure Examination since 1999.

 College of Technology

 Computer Science and Information Technology programs are granted Level 3 Reaccredited Status by PACUCOA.

 History

 In June 2001, the university decided to establish the College of Computer Studies (CCS) to cater to a rapidly increasing demand for IT Professionals.
 During the previous five years in which it was offered, the BS Computer Science Program had been under the administration of the College of Engineering (COE).
 When Lyceum decided to offer other Information Technology courses, the new college was established.
 By adding at least three new courses related to the Information Technology industry, Lyceum separated the Computer Science students from COE to set up the College of Computer Studies (CCS).

 In 2015, the College of Computer Studies (CCS) and College of Engineering (COE) was merged and named College of Technology (COT).